skiadas/TheoryCompCourse/schedule.md

 Sections 9.6-9.7 wrap-up
   ~ - Proving a language is not regular (Pumping Lemma) (Wahl)
     - Examples non-regular languages: (Wahl)
-    - Language of properly-nested parentheses
+    - Language of properly-nested parentheses (Wahl)

 CFG notes 5.1
+  ~ - Motivation for CFGs: Interpreting programming language code
+        - Challenges when processing a regular expression
-  ~ - Informal CFG (recursive) description of the properly-nested-parentheses language.
+    - Informal CFG (recursive) description of the properly-nested-parentheses language.
+        - Show two different grammars
     - Informal description of GnTn
-    - Definition of CFGs:
+    - Definition of CFGs (and CFLs):
         - Symbols/terminals
         - Variables/non-terminals
         - Start variable
         - Production rules
     - Group activity: Write down a grammar for palindrome strings on the symbols $a$, $b$, $c$.
+    - Showing that regular languages are context-free.
     - Group activity: Write down a grammar for arithmetic expressions involving the variables $x$, $y$, the numbers $0$, $1$, and the operation of addition ($+$).
     - Expanding this grammar to allow arithmetic expressions that can further include multiplication (with parentheses?).
     - Building strings in a grammar: